prasad21121996/instagram-post-downloader/README.md

 # instagram-post-downloader
-To download all post (photos and videos) from Instagram profile.
+To download all post (photos and videos) from Instagram profile of your following or any public account.